IPP 2 – Use and Disclosure

 Where there is a serious threat to public health or safety, for example, an infectious disease or large-scale evacuation, significant amounts of personal information could be required.
 Additionally, threats to health, safety or welfare in this context will generally require a fast and appropriate response from the organisation.
 Steps to ensure limited disclosure consistent with the circumstances should be developed by organisations prior to an emergency situation.

-It is advisable to have and communicate a policy that covers the use and disclosure of personal information in the event of an emergency, so organisations can quickly and confidently handle a request for personal information.
+Organisations are advised to have and communicate a policy that covers the use and disclosure of personal information in the event of an emergency, so organisations can quickly and confidently handle a request for personal information.

 Using or disclosing during emergency relief efforts